wernerjoss/grav-plugin-fullcalendar/README.md

 So I decided to implement a local CORS Proxy, which is available from v 0.2.8.
 For most use cases, the empty cors_api_url in the settings should be ok, as the included internal Proxy will be used, if required.
 Only in case you really prefer to use an external CORS Proxy, you will need to adapt this.
-Hint: the automatically evaluated CORS Proxy URL path (created when cors_api_url is empty - so, when updating, be sure to delete the old herokuapp URL if present) is normally `/_cors/proxy` but will be evaluated automatically even if Grav is e.g. installed in Subdirectory grav (or else) !
+Hint: the automatically evaluated CORS Proxy URL path (created when cors_api_url is empty - so, when updating, be sure to delete the old herokuapp URL if present) is `/_cors/proxy` by default but will be evaluated automatically even if Grav is e.g. installed in Subdirectory grav (or else) !
 ## Timezone Issues:
 This refers to [issue #44](https://github.com/wernerjoss/grav-plugin-fullcalendar/issues/44) which has recently come up and turned out to be a major mess with fullcalendar.io v4 (referred to fc4 in the following).
 Although having added the timezone-aware js Librarys from the fc4 packages, I could not find a way to automatically adjust for the diverse practical use cases/calendar incarnations.